Yes, all real estate agents should be blogging

 Remember when blogging looked like a fad – just some kind of vanity thing that let people post their thoughts to the world.
 Many of the early blogs looked like diary entries.
 I recall being shocked that a copywriter had a blog filled with grammatical errors and misspellings – and a friend telling me that it didn’t matter, because a blog was just personal rambling.

-All that has changed.
-Now blogging is an important marketing tool – for agents and for anyone else in business.
+Now, real estate blogging is an important marketing tool – for agents and for anyone else in business.

-That’s why – Just as all real estate agents should have their own websites, all agents should be blogging.
+That’s why, just as all real estate agents should have their own websites, all agents should be blogging.
 And I believe they should be blogging on Active Rain as well as on their own websites.

 No – I don’t work for Active Rain and I’m not paid a commission for recruiting new bloggers.
 I encourage it because I believe it’s beneficial to you.
 Active Rain is an “authority” site in Google’s eyes, so your posts are MUCH more likely to be indexed highly and found by prospective buyers and sellers than they will be if they reside only on your own site.